f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h4>C.1.1 Port side incoming wave</h4>

-The red arrow shows the direction of the incoming wave assuming it is ccoming from the port side of the antenna system (antenna 1 to 2).
+The red arrow shows the direction of the incoming wave assuming it is coming from the port side of the antenna system (antenna 1 to 2).
 The value in degrees is displayed in (C.2).

 This also corresponds to positive angles in the trigonometric sense with respect to the antenna baseline.

 <h4>C.1.2 Starboard side incoming wave</h4>

-The green arrow shows the direction of the incoming wave assuming it is ccoming from the starboard side of the antenna system (antenna 1 to 2).
+The green arrow shows the direction of the incoming wave assuming it is coming from the starboard side of the antenna system (antenna 1 to 2).
 The value in degrees is displayed in (C.3).

 This also corresponds to negative angles in the trigonometric sense with respect to the antenna baseline.